pirafrank/fpiracom/README.md

 docker run -it --name fpiracom -v ${PWD}:/home/jekyll/app -p 4001:4001 pirafrank/jekyll:latest
 ```

-You can add `--build-arg RUBY_VERSION=2.6.6 --build-arg NODE_VERSION=16.18.1` to build command to specify which Ruby and/or nodejs version to use.
+You can add `--build-arg RUBY_VERSION=x.y.z --build-arg NODE_VERSION=x.y.z` to build command to specify which Ruby and/or nodejs version to use.

 After the container has started, you need to run `bundle install`.
 This is because the source is mounted via Docker and not included in the image.